-Will you trust the Lord to provide for you and therefore be a person of your word?
+Will you trust the Lord to provide for you and be a person of your word?

-Those first 3 questions will help you get started.
-Now that you have started, Paul wants you to look at your attitude.
+Those first three questions will help you get started.
+Now that you have begun, Paul wants you to look at your attitude.

 When You Give (What’s Your Attitude?)

 How will you think about giving?
-If you don’t proceed with good thinking, your attitude and feelings won’t be good and it will be easier to stop being generous.
-The first change in thinking - GENEROSITY is an investment not a cost.
+If you do not proceed with good thinking, your attitude and feelings will not be good, and it will be easier to stop being generous.
+The first change in thinking - GENEROSITY is an investment not, a cost.